shikhaavermaa/XenonStack/README.md

 Backend - Java,Python,NodeJS or GOlang
 Database:MySQL, PostgreSQL or MongoDB

-The screenshot of the project is attached below:
+The screenshot of the project is attached for reference.